-This example is wide ranging on purpose, and is ‘too much’, it is an example.
+This template is wide ranging on purpose, and is ‘too much’, it is an example.
 Volunteers should be given extremely reasonable workloads from a few hours a month up to whatever they’re comfortable with.

 Team leaders are a nominated volunteer from the team.
 It is up to the team to determine the their leader at any given time by voting at a team meeting.